angular-gantt/angular-gantt/docs/plugins/groups.md

     - `group`: Display a single object representing the grouped task.
     - `overview`: Display a minimized overview of each grouped task.
+    - `promote`: Move each grouped task to parent row on row collapse.

     default: `group`